JamesLowther/blog/Writeups/Cyber Apocalypse CTF 2022 - Intergalactic Chase.md

 ```

 `extract_firmware()` does the following:
-* Copies a tar.gz file to the `/tmp` directory
+* Copies a tar.gz file to the `/tmp` directory.
-* Extracts the tar.gz
+* Extracts the tar.gz,
-* Copies the extracted files to a randomly-generated directory in `static/firmware_extract`
+* Copies the extracted files to a randomly-generated directory in `static/firmware_extract`.

-This sounds like it would be a zip slip.
+This sounds like a zip slip.
 Something interesting is that tar.gz files allow you to tar existing symlinks and have them maintain their link when untarred on a different system.
 If we tar a file that is symlinked to `/flag.txt`, we can zip slip this file into the static folder on the challenge instance (which is publically accessible) and then read it from there.

 I used a tool called [evilarc](https://github.com/ptoomey3/evilarc) to generate the zip slip tar.gz file with the following command: